pvdz/zeparser3/tests/testcases/parser/objects/duplicate_keys/let_binding_pattern/rest_nested.md

 `````
 throws: Parser error!
-  The rest argument of an object binding pattern must always be a simple ident and not an array pattern
+  Found a lexical binding that is duplicate of a lexical binding on the same statement level

 let {a: x, ...{x}} = obj
                 ^------- error
 `````

 ### Strict mode